syncfusion-content/asp.net-core-docs/aspnet-core/NuGet-Packages.md

 Using the NuGet CLI, all the NuGet packages in the project can be updated to the available latest version:

 1. Download the latest NuGet CLI from [here](https://dist.nuget.org/win-x86-commandline/latest/nuget.exe).
-    > Note: To update the existing nuget.exe to latest version use the following command:
+    N> To update the existing nuget.exe to latest version use the following command:

     ~~~
     nuget update -self
     ~~~